MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 ![screen reader text](3.jpg "Cohort Breakdown")

-**Age cohorts:** Gen-Z workers show the highest frequency of turnover rate at around 36%- most likely to pursue other career opportunities.
-Boomers have the next highest proportion of employees leaving at 17%- most likely to retire.
+**Age cohorts:** Gen-Z workers show the highest frequency of turnover rate at around 36% - most likely to pursue other career opportunities.
+Boomers have the next highest proportion of turnover at 17% - most likely due to retirement.

 **Income:** It seems that employees who left were paid less on average than those